 24. Can you make curated training lists for users like information needed for new hires?

 Yes, you should be able to have all of your learning including in the onboarding learning presented in Viva Learning.
 However, it will all be in just one row of Viva Learning.
-The way I understand it, segmenting out specific things just for new hires is something that currently seems to not be supported, but things can change by the time this gets to production
+Segmenting out specific things just for new hires is not supported.

 25. Will MS Viva Learning replace or complement Moodle or Google Classroom?